saproto/saproto/README.md

 sail artisan migrate --seed
 ```

+#### Client-side dependencies
+To install the client-side dependencies you'll need to run `sail npm install` to install all client-side dependencies.

+To compile the project assets (JS/CSS) run `sail npm run dev` to compile once or `sail npm run watch` to keep checking for changes to scripts or stylesheets.

+When adding a new library or client-side dependency through npm don't forget to require the scripts in `application.js` and the stylesheet in `vendor.scss`.

+#### Localhost
-When you have finished the setup and Docker the following port will be exposed on localhost.
+When you have finished the above setup the following port will be exposed on localhost.

 - `8080` = Website
 - `8081` = PhpMyAdmin